-A failure by a constituent member of either of these commercial counterparty groups to perform as agreed could lead to a material negative performance of an individual Portfolio Company investment which could have a material impact on the Company's Statement of Financial Position.
+A failure by a constituent member of either of these commercial counterparty groups to perform as agreed could lead to a material negative performance of an individual Portfolio Company investment which could have a material impact on the Company's financial asset at fair value through profit or loss.
 The Investment Manager seeks to ensure that counterparty risk is mitigated by way of continuous monitoring of Portfolio Companies, the joint venture partners, banks and financial institutions with whom they contract.
 Identified risks are escalated and actions taken as necessary.